thersites-ac/vax-checker/README.md

 The script `launch` creates Docker processes to query the pharmacy URLs every 30 seconds.
 If an appointment becomes available, you get an SNS notification.
 Deploying new changes consists of running `docker stop <container id>` followed by `./launch <CVS or RiteAid>`.

-Appointment check queries happen every 30".
-The result of each query are cached, so you don't get a notification every 30" that an appointment slot is open; instead you only get notified the first time it becomes available.
+Appointment check queries happen every 30 seconds.
+The result of each query is cached, so you don't get a notification every 30 seconds that an appointment slot is open; instead you only get notified the first time it becomes available.